kusari-network/kusari-docs/docs/validator-guides/validator.md

 **Configure a Firewall**

-The default firewall configuration tool for Ubuntu is [ufw](https://help.ubuntu.com/community/UFW).
+The default firewall configuration tool for Ubuntu is <a href="https://help.ubuntu.com/community/UFW" target="_blank"> UFW </a>.
 UFW stands for uncomplicated firewall and helps ease IP-tables firewall configuration, and provides a user-friendly way to create an IPv4 or IPv6 host-based firewall.

 Configure firewall ports to allow SSH and Validator service to communicate.
 ```